 - Creatine: A 20-gram dose of creatine significantly increased HGH levels for 2–6 hours (67).

-- Ornithine: One study gave participants ornithine 30 minutes after exercise and found a greater peak in human growth hormone levels (68).
+- Ornithine: One study gave participants ornithine 30 minutes after exercise and found a greater peak in HGH levels (68).

-- L-dopa: In patients with Parkinson's disease, 500 mg of L-dopa increased HGH levels for up to 2 hours (69).
+- L-dopa: In patients with Parkinson's disease, 500 mg of L-dopa increased HGH levels for up to two hours (69).

-While all of these supplements may increase your HGH levels, they have only been shown to work in the short-term.
+While all of these supplements may increase your HGH levels, studies indicate they’re only effective in the short term.

-Bottom Line: Several natural supplements can increase the short-production of human growth hormone.
+Summary Several natural supplements can temporarily increase the production of HGH.